fangq/mcx/README.txt

 I.  Introduction

-Monte-Carlo eXtreme (MCX) is a simulation software for modeling photon propagation in 3D turbid media.
-By taking advantage of the massively parallel threads and extremely low memory latency, this program is able to perform Monte Carlo (MC) simulations on a low-cost graphics card at blazing speed, typically 100 to 300 times faster than a fully optimized CPU-based MC code.
+Monte Carlo eXtreme (MCX) is a simulation software for modeling photon propagation in 3D turbid media.
+By taking advantage of the massively parallel threads and extremely low memory latency, this program is able to perform Monte Carlo (MC) simulations at a blazing speed on a low-cost graphics card, typically 100 to 300 times faster than a fully optimized CPU-based MC code.

-The algorithm details of this software can be found in the Reference section.
+The algorithm details of this software can be found in the Reference [1].
 A short summary of the main features includes:

 *.
 3D arbitrary media
 *. boundary reflection support
 *. time-resolved photon migration